xasos/MeerkatAPI/README.md

 #### Base URL: http://social.meerkatapp.co/users

-Here's a mess of API routes that will be explored soon (all from one domain).
-Stay tuned!

 | Endpoint | Description |
 | ---- | --------------- |
 | DELETE /:uid/fans | Get channel's list of following users |